perone/covid19analysis/source/index.rst

 COVID-19 Analysis Repository
 ===========================================

-This is a repository with on-going analysis I'm working on for COVID-19 on different countries.

 .. note:: My name is Christian S. Perone and I'm a Computer Scientist with BSc in Computer Science (UPF/Brazil) and a MSc in
           Biomedical Engineering (Polytechnique Montreal/UdeM/Canada).
 This website contains analysis related to the COVID-19 outbreak for Brazil and Portugal.
 Please read about the